 - 1. From the desktop menu of the thin client, go to System Setup > Central Configuration.
 The Central Configuration window is displayed. - 2.
 Enter the Group Registration Key as configured by your administrator for the wanted group. - 3.
-Select the Enable WMS Advanced Settings check box. - 4.
-In the WMS server field, enter the Wyse Management Server URL. - 5.
-In the Group Registration Key field, enter the group registration key as configured by your Wyse Management Suite administrator for your group.
+Select the Enable WMS Advanced Settings check box.

+- 4. In the WMS server field, enter the Wyse Management Server URL. - 5.
 To verify the setup, click Validate Key.
 If the key is not validated, verify the group key and Wyse Management Suite server URL which you have provided.
 Ensure that ports mentioned are not blocked by the network.
-The default ports are 443 and 1883.

-(i) NOTE: If the Group Token parameter is not specified, the device is moved to the unmanaged group or quarantine group.

-6. Enable or disable CA validation based on your license type.
+The default ports are 443 and 1883. - NOTE: If the Group Token parameter is not specified, the device is moved to the unmanaged group or quarantine group. - 6.
+Enable or disable CA validation based on your license type.
 For public cloud, select the Enable CA Validation check box, and for private cloud, select the Enable CA Validation check box if you have imported certificates from a well-known certificate authority into your Wyse Management Suite server.